hariharanragothaman/hariharanragothaman.github.io/cv.md

 <div>
-	I am a Senior Applied Research Manager with 11 years of industry experience and 8 years of management experience.
-I work in the Siri and Search team at Apple where I work on building Apple Intelligence AI features that powers natural interactions across Siri, Spotlight and Safari.
+	I am a Lead Software Engineer with 10 years of industry experience and 2 years of management experience.
-	My research interests lie at the intersection of Generative AI, Question Answering, Dialog Systems and Knowledge Graphs.
-I have 30+ patents and 20+ publications with 1000+ citations in top tier research conferences like ACL, NAACL, EMNLP, AAAI, etc.
+	My research interests lie at the intersection of Applied AI, Embedded Systems and Cloud Computing.
 </div>

 ***